The Cost of Raising a Child with Special Needs

 The first step parents should take is identifying the right child care service or caregiver.
 Obtaining quotes from various service providers can help parents determine how much to add to their budget.

 Parents’ income levels are likely to decrease as one or both may need to spend more time caring for the special needs child.
 To help prepare, parents can establish a clear and realistic budget that enables them to save more money while providing their child with the care he or she will need.

 After setting a budget, parents can set aside an emergency fund to further protect them.

 Seeking Compensation for a Birth Injury

 If a disability results from a birth injury, parents may be able to recover compensation for medical malpractice.
-In these cases, parents may be able to prove that a doctor or other healthcare provider was responsible for the child’s disability, even if the disability became apparent later in the child’s life.
+In these cases, parents may be able to prove that a doctor, a midwife, or other healthcare provider was responsible for the child’s disability, even if the disability became apparent later in the child’s life.